 Sacramento, CA 95814

 Advocates provide crisis counseling, orientation to the criminal justice system, community referrals, assistance with applying for victim compensation, a support group for family members of homicide victims, and many other services.
 Assistance and information is available in several different languages.
+Special assistance is available to victims of elder abuse and dependent adult abuse.

 Office of the Attorney General (CA)